 1st Assistant Golf Professional

-Golf is also about the teaching experience and the learning process, the success after a series of lessons, even when one may not expect it.
-One of Andrew’s most memorable students was Luke, who participated in PGA Junior League Golf, a team format competition with children of all skill levels, ages 9 to 13.
+Golf is also about the teaching experience, the learning process, and the success after a series of lessons – even when one may not expect it.
+One of Andrew’s most memorable students was Luke, who participated in PGA Junior League Golf, a team format competition with children of all skill levels.
 “Luke was probably my smallest kid on the team.
 He’s on a green and he’s got this 40-foot putt.
 I pull him aside and say, ‘Luke, knock this in, bud,’ and he says, ‘Coach, I can’t.
 I’m not a good putter.’
 I say, ‘No, you can do it.’
 “Sure enough, [he] putts it, [it] rolls up the hill—it was not an easy putt to make—and he drained it.
-That look on his face is one of the reasons why we do what we do,” Andrew says.
+That look on his face is one of the reasons why we do what we do,” he says.

 Andrew started at Arrowhead as a cart attendant seven years ago, but he’s been playing golf since he could walk.
 “My dad played, my grandpa played, so for me it was a nice way to hang out with them,” he says.
 “Then I played through high school, and it’s always been a part of my life somehow.”